-In our world of flashy marketing tactics like Twitter, Snapchat, mobile apps, Facebook messenger, and [insert the new latest and greatest tactic here], it’s important to remember that strong marketing performance does not magically happen overnight.
+In our world of flashy marketing trends and new platforms like TikTok, Snapchat, and [insert the new latest and greatest tactic here], it’s important to remember that strong marketing performance does not magically happen overnight.
 It’s almost always the result of months and even years of, you guessed it, continuous improvement.

-With this in mind, I’m going to share a Google AdWords case study that exemplifies the Kaizen approach to AdWords optimization.
+With this in mind, I’m going to share a Google Ads case study that exemplifies the Kaizen approach to ad optimization.
 I’m not going to share “the one secret that reduced our cost per lead by 36%.”
 I’m also not going to share “the one trick.”
 That’s because there is no one secret or one trick…

-The reality with Google AdWords is that success is built on continuous improvement, month after month, and year after year.
+The reality with Google Ads is that success is built on continuous improvement, month after month, and year after year.
 Let’s dive in to the details so you can see this in action…

 Our client in this case study is a dentist in Georgia.
 When we started working together, our client had been advertising himself, but with no conversion tracking.
 That means he didn’t really know if the ads were working or not…